Luftare/shadow/README.md

 ### Multiplayer

-- client displays all opponents with most recent position
+#### Server

+- server keeps track of connected players
+- server removes disconnected players from the tracking
+- server keeps track of player that have connected during the game and will show them as observers
 - server tracks game state
+- server will track hp and message deaths
 - server sends updated game state to all clients in interval
 - server buffers players' last 10 positions and tracks the # of each step

+#### Client

+- client displays all opponents with most recent position
 - clients play back remote players' position buffer with reduced move wait time to catch up delayed data
 - scoring a hit to a remote player is determined by local player's state of the remote players
 - remote players receive damage upon click on them
-- server will track hp and message deaths
 - clients remove dead opponents
 - player cannot move to a cell if there's an opponent

 ### Gameplay

+- player spawnpoints are defined and each player will be randomised to their own spawnpoint
 - a rectangle is displayed around the game field
 - rectangle shrinks and players outside will receive damage
 - gun shot damage is determined by how close to the center of the cell is clicked
+- dead players will be able to see the whole game field without shadow to observe other players

 ### Items

+- item spawnpoints are defined
+- each spawnpoint may spawn a randomised item
 - guns can be swapped
 - damage is proportional of distance and modified by equipped gun
 - guns have reload time